 Again, if you already have a GPU, putting it into service isn't a terrible idea — it's your hardware, do with it what you please.
 Paying extreme prices for mid-range hardware to try and build your own personal mining mecca, on the other hand, is a big risk.
 You might do fine, you might do great, or you might end up with a lot of extra PC hardware and debt.
 Plus, what about all the gamers that would love to buy a new GPU right now and they can't?
 Somebody, please think of the gamers!

 Anyway, if you're looking for additional information, here is our list of the best mining GPUs, and we've checked profitability and daily returns of each GPU.
-Even if you 'only' have a previous generation graphics card, while you might not be able to make quite as much from mining, the GTX 1070 and RX 570 8GB cards can currently do over $3 per day.
 Just remember to account for power costs and cash out enough coins to cover that, and then hopefully you won't get caught holding the bag.